raphaelmansuy/tutorials/23_google_agent_adk.md

 )
 ```

-**Log Redirection**: By default, agent logs are stored in `/tmp/appd/dotnet`, but you can redirect them to console output for easier troubleshooting.
-This is particularly useful when running agents in containerized environments.
+**Log Redirection**: By default, agent logs are stored in `/tmp/appd/dotnet`, but you can redirect them to console output for easier troubleshooting[^7_10].
+This is particularly useful when running agents in containerized environments[^7_10].

-**Event Tracing**: The ADK web interface provides an `Events` tab that allows you to inspect individual function calls, responses, and model interactions.
-The `Trace` button shows detailed logs for each event, including latency metrics for function calls.
+**Event Tracing**: The ADK web interface provides an `Events` tab that allows you to inspect individual function calls, responses, and model interactions[^7_11].
+The `Trace` button shows detailed logs for each event, including latency metrics for function calls[^7_11].

 ### Trace Analysis

 Analyzing execution traces helps identify bottlenecks and errors in agent workflows:

-**Event Sequence Inspection**: Review the sequence of events to understand the flow of execution and identify where issues occur.
-This is particularly useful for diagnosing issues in multi-agent systems.
+**Event Sequence Inspection**: Review the sequence of events to understand the flow of execution and identify where issues occur[^7_11].
+This is particularly useful for diagnosing issues in multi-agent systems[^7_11].

-**Latency Profiling**: Examine the timing information in traces to identify operations that take longer than expected.
-This helps pinpoint performance bottlenecks in complex workflows.
+**Latency Profiling**: Examine the timing information in traces to identify operations that take longer than expected[^7_11].
+This helps pinpoint performance bottlenecks in complex workflows[^7_11].

-**Error Context Extraction**: When errors occur, trace analysis provides context about the state of the system at the time of failure.
-This context is invaluable for understanding and resolving issues.
+**Error Context Extraction**: When errors occur, trace analysis provides context about the state of the system at the time of failure[^7_9].
+This context is invaluable for understanding and resolving issues[^7_9].

 ### Error Handling Patterns

 Robust error handling ensures that agents can recover gracefully from failures:

-**Graceful Degradation**: Implement fallback mechanisms that provide reduced but functional capabilities when primary functions fail.
-This ensures that users still receive some value even when optimal functionality is unavailable.
+**Graceful Degradation**: Implement fallback mechanisms that provide reduced but functional capabilities when primary functions fail[^7_2].
+This ensures that users still receive some value even when optimal functionality is unavailable[^7_2].

 ```python
 # Robust error handling for production agents